zoran-cuckovic/beautiful-jekyll/_pages/about.md

 Author/editor of LandscapeArchaeology.org goes by the name of Zoran Čučković.
 The site will bring together my previous work on geographical analysis and archaeology.
 See at [zoran-cuckovic.from.hr](http://zoran-cuckovic.from.hr).
 I’m currently a PhD candidate in archaeology at the University of Bourgogne Franche-Comté, France.
 Previously I worked as archaeologist in Croatia and studied in Croatia and Slovenia.

-LandscapeArchaeology.org is published in France.
+LandscapeArchaeology.org is published in France and is attributed ISSN 2649-8774.

 ## Minimal cookie policy